saifrhman/portfolio/Service Desk Ticket Classification with Deep Learning/README.md

 # Conclusion

 This project demonstrates the use of a CNN for classifying service desk tickets into various categories, helping streamline customer support services.
 The defined model and its training process can serve as a template for similar text classification tasks.

+# Acknowledgement

+Special thanks to DataCamp who provided the initial research and dataset, and to the developers of the Python libraries used in this project.